ora600pl/focs_file/README.md

-# Find Offset Containing Strings (of bytes) in a VM
+# Find Offset Containing Strings (of bytes) in a file

 You just have to specify a PID of quemu process, RAM size assiciated with a VM and a pattern to scan :)